10,000 BC (film): Development

-At the 2008 Wondercon, Emmerich mentioned the fiction of Robert E. Howard as a primary influence for the film's setting, as well as his love for the film Quest for Fire and the book Fingerprints of the Gods.
+At the 2008 Wondercon, Emmerich mentioned the fiction of Robert E. Howard as a primary influence for the film's setting, as well as his love for the film Quest for Fire (1981) and the book Fingerprints of the Gods.
 He invited composer Harald Kloser to help write the screenplay after he liked his story suggestions to The Day After Tomorrow.
 When the project received the greenlight from Columbia Pictures, screenwriter John Orloff began work on a new draft of the original script.
-Columbia Pictures, under Sony Pictures Entertainment, dropped the project due to a busy release calendar, and Warner Bros. picked up the project in Sony's absence.
+Columbia Pictures, under Sony Pictures Entertainment, dropped the project due to a busy release calendar, and Warner Bros.
+Pictures picked up the project in Sony's absence.
 The script went through a second revision with Matthew Sand and a final revision with Robert Rodat.

 Production began in early 2006 in South Africa and Namibia.
 Location filming also took place in southern New Zealand and Thailand.
 Emmerich wanted to shoot the entire film in Africa but was barred from shooting a certain helicopter scene which led to them going to New Zealand for those shots.
 Before shooting began, the production had spent eighteen months on research and development for the computer-generated imagery.
 Two companies recreated prehistoric animals.
 To cut time (it was taking sixteen hours to render a single frame) 50% of the CGI models' fur was removed, as "it turned out half the fur looked the same" to the director.
 Filming took place for a total of 102 days, 20 days longer than planned.

 Language

-Emmerich rejected making the film in an ancient language (similar to The Passion of the Christ or Apocalypto), deciding that it would not be as emotionally engaging.
+Emmerich rejected making the film in an ancient language, deciding that it would not be as emotionally engaging.
 Dialect coach Brendan Gunn was hired by Emmerich and Kloser to create "a half dozen" languages for the film.
-Gunn has stated that he collaborated informally with film lead Steven Strait to improvise what the languages would sound like.
-He also used some local African languages and their dialects, including the Oshiwambo language native to Namibia, which can be heard faintly by the wise blind man.
+Gunn has stated that he collaborated informally with Strait to improvise what the languages would sound like.
+He also used some local African languages and their dialects, including the Oshiwambo language native to Namibia, which can be heard faintly, spoken by the wise blind man.